-5.5 Emission Metrics
+5.4 Emission Metrics

-Emissions are reported for three gasses: carbon dioxide (CO2), methane (CH4), and nitrous oxides (N2O).
-CO2 equivalent (CO2e) values are also given that combine the three emissions using 100-year global warming potential (GWP) values from the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report.
-CH4 and N2O rate metrics are reported in g/MWh, whereas CO2 and CO2e rate metrics are reported in kg/MWh.
+Emissions are reported for three gases: carbon dioxide (CO2), methane (CH4), and nitrous oxides (N2O).
+CO2 equivalent (CO2e) values are also given that combine the three emissions using 100year global warming potential values from the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (1 for CO2, 29.8 for CH4, and 273 for N2O).
+CH4 and N2O rate metrics are reported in gigawatts per megawatt-hour (g/MWh), whereas CO2 and CO2e rate metrics are reported in kilograms per megawatt-hour (kg/MWh).

 Additionally, emissions are reported for direct combustion (indicated with " $c$ " in the metric name) and precombustion processes (indicated with " $p$ " in the metric name).
-Precombustion processes include fuel extraction, processing, and transport (including fugitive emissions).
+Precombustion processes include fuel extraction, processing, and transport (including fugitive emissions).16

-Emission metrics with "co2e" and no "c" or "p" report the combined CO2e value from both combustion and precombustion.
+Emission metrics with " $co2e$ " and no " $c$ " or " $p$ " report the combined CO2e value from both combustion and precombustion.

-For the fuel-specific emissions factors used in all emissions calculations, see Section 6.2.
+For the fuel-specific emissions factors used in all emissions calculations, see section 6.2.

-Metric Family: average emission rates of in-region generation Metric Name: $aer_gen_co2_c$, $aer_gen_ch4_c$, $aer_gen_n2o_c$, $aer_gen_co2_p$, $aer_gen_ch4_p$, $aer_gen_n2o_p$, $aer_gen_co2e_c$, $aer_gen_co2e_p$, aer_gen_co

-Distribution Loss Metric: average
+Metric Family: average emission rates of in-region generation Metric Name: aer_gen_co2_c, aer_gen_ch4_c, aer_gen_n2o_c, aer_gen_co2_p, aer_gen_ch4_p, aer_gen_n2o_p, aer_gen_co2e_c, aer_gen_co2e_p, aer_gen_co2e Units: kg/MWhgeneration for CO2 and CO2e, g/MWhgeneration for CH4 and N2O Distribution Loss Metric: average

 The aer_gen family of metrics is the average emission rate of all generation within a region for the specified duration of time, in either kilograms (kg) or grams (g) of emissions per megawatt-hour (MWh) of busbar generation.
 No adjustment is made for imported or exported electricity.
-Start-up and shut-down emissions are not included.
+Startup and shut-down emissions are not included.
 Generation from batteries and pumped hydropower storage are assigned zero emissions (i.e., any emissions induced by storage technologies are reported when the storage is charged, not when discharged).

-No adjustment is made to reflect policy-related accounting (i.e., this reports the actual emissions in the given region and time frame, and the effects of any credit trading for portfolio standard compliance is not reflected).
+No adjustment is made to reflect policy-related accounting (i.e., this reports the actual emissions in the given region and time frame, and the effects of any credit trading for portfolio standard compliance are not reflected).

-The CH4 and N2O metrics are reported in g/MWh, whereas CO2 and CO2e rate metrics are reported in kg/MWh. "c" indicates emissions from direct combustion, whereas "p" indicates emissions from precombustion processes. aer_gen_co2e reports combined combustion and precombustion rates.
+The CH4 and N2O metrics are reported in grams per megawatt-hour (g/MWh), whereas CO2 and CO2e rate metrics are reported in kilograms per megawatt-hour (kg/MWh). " $c$ " indicates emissions from direct combustion, whereas " $p$ " indicates emissions from precombustion processes. aer_gen_co2e reports combined combustion and precombustion rates.